Augustus, Duke of Saxe-Gotha-Altenburg: Reign

 From 1811 to 1813 the Duke celebrated Napoleon's birthday on 15 August with a gala reception at Schloss Friedenstein.
 In 1807 he had acquired one of Napoleon's bicorn hats from his servant Louis Constant Wairy, which is displayed to this day at Friedenstein.
-On Napoleon's visit on 23 July 1807, August gave the French Emperor an extravagant black carriage, which Napoleon however declined to use, due to its similarity with a death's head.
-Augustus' Napoleon obsession peaked when he built a Napoleon room in Schloss Friedenstein in the Empire style, which he had designed personally — still a highlight of the museum today.
+On Napoleon's visit on 23 July 1807, Augustus gave the French Emperor an extravagant black carriage, which Napoleon however declined to use, due to its similarity with a death's head.
+Augustus' Napoleon obsession peaked when he built a Napoleon room in Friedenstein Palace in the Empire style, which he had designed personally — still a highlight of the museum today.
 The room's ceiling shows a starry sky with sun and moon, while the sun shows features of Napoleon, and the moon shows Augustus' face.